Linear embeddings of graphs and graph limits: Preliminaries: graph limits

 \section{Preliminaries: graph limits}

 In this section we summarize the basic definitions and results from the theory of graph limits, insofar as they are relevant to this paper.
 For more background, the reader is referred to the papers referenced in the introduction.
+A thorough study of the subject can be found in \cite{lovaszBook2012}.
 In this section, we follow the terminology of \cite{lovaszszegedy2006}.

-Let $F$ and $G$ be two simple graphs, let $hom (F, G)$ be the number of homomorphisms of $F$ into $G$.
-The homomorphism density of $F$ into $G$ is defined as
+Let $F$ and $G$ be two simple graphs, {\it i.e.} graphs without loops or multiple edges.
+Let $V(F)$ and $V(G)$ be vertex sets of $F$ and $G$ respectively.
+A map $V(F)\rightarrow V(G)$ is called a {\em homomorphism} from $F$ to $G$ if it maps adjacent vertices in $F$ to adjacent vertices in $G$.
+Let $hom (F, G)$ be the number of homomorphisms of $F$ into $G$.
+The {\em homomorphism density} of $F$ into $G$ is defined as

 The homomorphism density can be interpreted as the probability that a random mapping $V(F) \rightarrow V(G)$ is a homomorphism.